-The trachea, or windpipe, is the tube connecting the throat to the lungs.
-Small rings of cartilage along the tracheal wall maintain the tube shape.
-In the dog, these rings do not completely encircle the windpipe, but only cover about 5/6 (83%) of the circumference.
-A thin membrane of tissue completes the circle.
-If the cartilage loses some of its turgidity or the membrane becomes slack and sags, the tracheal rings will flatten when air is drawn into the airway during inspiration.
+If the cartilage rings lose strength and rigidity, or the membrane becomes slack and sags, the tracheal rings will flatten when air is drawn into the airway during inspiration.
 This is called tracheal collapse.
-It makes it difficult for air to get to the lungs.
+Tracheal collapse makes it difficult for air to get to the lungs.

 Are certain breeds more often affected?

-Yes, Chihuahuas, Pomeranians, Shih tzu's, Lhasa apsos, toy poodles, and Yorkshire terriers are often affected with tracheal collapse.
-Because of that, we suspect a genetic factor is involved.
-It is important to note that tracheal collapse can occur in all dogs, regardless of size or breed.
+Yes, tracheal collapse often affects Chihuahuas, Pomeranians, Shih Tzus, Lhasa Apsos, Toy Poodles, and Yorkshire Terriers.
+Because some breeds are more predisposed to tracheal collapse, it is suspected that a genetic factor is involved.
+It is important to note that while tracheal collapse is seen more often in these breeds, it can occur in all dogs, regardless of size or breed.

 What are the clinical signs?

 The most common clinical sign is a persistent, dry, harsh cough.
-It is sometimes described as a "goose honk" cough.
-The cough may worsen at night, with excitement, pressure on the trachea as from a leash, in hot or humid weather, or immediately after eating or drinking.
+It is sometimes described as a ‘goose honk’ cough.
+The cough may worsen at night, with excitement, with pressure on the trachea, such as from a collar, during hot or humid weather, or immediately after eating or drinking.

 How is a collapsing trachea diagnosed?

-During a physical exam, very light pressure placed on the trachea that causes coughing or breathing difficulty can raise a suspicion of collapsed trachea.
-Other tests such as radiography (x-rays) or use of an endoscope or bronchoscope are needed to confirm the diagnosis.
+During a physical exam, very light pressure on the trachea that causes coughing or breathing difficulty may raise suspicion of tracheal collapse.
+Tests such as radiographs (X-rays), fluoroscopy (dynamic x-ray), or the use of an endoscope or bronchoscope are needed to confirm the diagnosis.

-Are there other conditions that can are similar to collapsing trachea?
+Are there other conditions that can be similar to collapsing trachea?

 Other causes of coughing, including congestive heart failure, must be ruled out.
 Sometimes heart disease and collapsed trachea are present at the same time.